jonathan-alipate/jonathan-alipate/README.md

 - 🔭 I’m currently working on sharpening my database/API and Node.js skills by attempting to build an automated trading bot.

-- 🌱 I’m currently learning about how to build DAPPS (Decentralised Applications) using smart contracts on the Ethereum blockchain.

 - 👯 I’m looking to collaborate on anything and everything.

 - 🤔 I’m looking for book recommendations on the topic of programming architectures.